First Congress of Soviet Writers: Speakers

 The main business of the Congress, conducted at the end, was to agree to create the Union of Soviet Writers, and the composition of its governing bodies.

 Aftermath

-Out of nearly 600 delegates to the Congres, just 123 were still alive at the time of the second writers' congress in 1954.
+Out of nearly 600 delegates to the Congress, just 123 were still alive at the time of the second writers' congress in 1954.
 Some, including Gorky and Zhdanov, died of natural causes, or were killed during the war with Germany, but a very large proportion are likely to have been victims of the Great Purge, during which Bukharin, Stetsky and Babel were executed, and Radek was sent to the Gulag, where he was murdered.